canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Tools/2018-10-30-meeting-minutes.md

 ### Stats Can has a project in the idea stage (Reg Maltais - Janique)
 * Geospatial from on premise proprietary to cloud and OSS
-* Agriculture, NRcan, Foreign Affairs
+* Agriculture, NRCan, Foreign Affairs
 * Internal vs external

 Subsequent discussion with Reginald and Janique: